DavidRFerreira/SwiftExtensions/README.md

 # SwiftExtensions

-This repository contains a collection of Swift methods and extension that can be helpful in the context of an iOS project.
-More than that, it is a personal collection of methods that I found useful in different situations and past experiences.
+This repository contains a collection of Swift methods and extension that can be helpful in the context of an iOS/MacOS project.
+More than that, it is a personal collection of methods that I found useful in different situations across past experiences.

 ## Table of Contents
 1. [Foundation](#Foundation)